brady-brown20330/n8n-nodes-air/README.md

 ## Operations

 This node gives n8n workflows access to a subset of the [Air API](https://developer.air.inc/).
-Typical automations include:​:contentReference[oaicite:1]{index=1}
+Typical automations include:​:contentReference

 - **Assets**
   - Upload new assets to Air from any n8n source (S3, GDrive, FTP, webhooks, etc.)